Sam-nolimit/Finvest-Usermanagement-service/readme.md

 The application will be accessible at http://localhost:8080.

 Access postgres Database Console:
-The postgres database console is available at http://localhost:8080/PrunnySecurityDB.
 Use the JDBC URL jdbc:postgresql://localhost:5432/PrunnySecurityDB to connect.
 Update the values in application.properties accordingly.

 API Endpoints